GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 {% Aside %}
 **Coming Soon!**
-Starting in Chrome 83, a page can check if its PWA is installed, even if it is outside the scope of the PWA.
-Microsoft is actively working on enabling this API for Edge and we hope to see it land around Edge 83.
+Starting in Chrome 84, a page can check if its PWA is installed, even if it is outside the scope of the PWA.
+Microsoft is actively working on enabling this API for Edge on Windows and we hope to see it land in Q3 2020.
 {% endAside %}

 A page can check if its PWA is installed, even if it is outside the